-- Have your heating system, water heater and any other coal, oil, wood, propane or natural gas burning appliances, as well as chimneys, flues and vents checked once a year by a professional. - Install a CO detector in your home.
-Effective February 22, 2010, all New York state residences must have a CO detector.
-Amanda's Law named for a Buffalo teenager who died from CO applies to all one- and two-family homes, condominiums or cooperatives, and multiple dwellings where there are heating and cooking appliances, which could emit the deadly gas.
-CO detectors are also required in all dwellings with an attached garage.
-In any new home, CO detectors must be hard-wired. - Check or replace the battery in your CO detector when you change the time on your clocks each spring and fall. - Keep vents and flues free of debris.
+- Have your heating system, water heater and any other coal, oil, wood, propane or natural gas burning appliances, as well as chimneys, flues and vents checked once a year by a professional. - Install a CO alarm in your home.
+All New York State residences must have a CO alarm, according to Amanda's Law, named for a Buffalo teenager who died from carbon monoxide poisoning.
+Amanda's law applies to all dwellings with an attached garage, and one- and two-family homes, condominiums, cooperatives, and multiple dwellings where there are heating and cooking appliances, which could emit the deadly gas.
+In any new home, CO alarms must be hard-wired. - Check or replace the battery in your CO alarm when you change the time on your clocks each spring and fall. - Keep vents and flues free of debris.
 Check them during windy or snowy conditions, as debris can block ventilation lines. - Prevent CO poisoning through the proper installation, maintenance and use of appliances in accordance with manufacturers' instructions.
-ALWAYS ensure plenty of ventilation and air circulation. - Never use a natural gas range or oven to heat a home. - Never use a grill, hibachi, lantern or portable camping stove inside a home, tent or camper.
+ALWAYS ensure plenty of ventilation and air circulation. - Never use a natural gas range, oven, or propane to heat your home. - Never use a grill, hibachi, lantern or portable camping stove inside your home, tent or camper.